 Maritime law states that the owner of a vessel may be subject to liability for any losses or damages that happen during the voyage.
-Many ship owners, however, attempt to avoid responsibility for accidents and deaths that occur on their vessels under the Limitation of Liability Act.
+Yet, Many ship owners attempt to avoid responsibility for accidents and deaths that occur on their vessels under the Limitation of Liability Act.
 This act allows owners in certain cases to limit liability if the unseaworthy condition of the vessel occurred without the knowledge of the owner.
 The act covers personal injury losses such as deaths and collisions.
 It also covers cargo losses like loss of property, goods, or merchandise.

 The Limitation of Liability Act was enacted nearly 170 years ago.
 At that time, the hazards of maritime trade were extreme.
 Vessel owners needed protection.
 This protection came from limitations on liability to the value of their ship.
 Today, maritime hazards are still present.
 However, we have the tools and resources to mitigate them.
 Instead of using the Limitation of Liability Act for its intended purpose, some vessel owners are using it to limit injured seamen’s valid claims.
 They are trying to get around their responsibility to the hard-working employees on their ships.
-However, an experienced and skilled attorney can challenge this act and often win.
+However, an experienced Texas Admiralty Attorney can challenge this act and often win.